ArzCorp/frontendExerciseReact02/README.md

 - The name of folders must be in english and letter lower cases.
 - The name of archives what are components always the first letter will be uppercase.
+- The archives whit two names are separated by hyphen
 - The components go in the folder src/components.
 - The styles global go in the folder src/css.
 - the styles of components go in the folder src/components/css.